 Confidentiality vs Privacy

+Privacy means the state of being free from public attention.
+Privacy is when you choose to keep your matters to yourself.
 If you are in a hotel with your wife and worried as people are roaming around, and may have access to the activities in your room, you may desire more privacy, which means you want to be left alone so that nobody sees or hears you while you are in the room.
 Similarly, when you go to a doctor for an ailment that makes you feel embarrassed to tell the doctor about it in open; you want to be left alone with the doctor in his cabin so that no one else hears what you say.
 This also connotes more privacy for you.
 These are just two instances, and there can be literally thousands of such incidents that demonstrate privacy or the need of it.

 Thus, it becomes clear that privacy is the right of individuals from information about them being disclosed.
-Privacy is not restricted to just information, as even an individual, when he is involved in private acts of bathing etc, requires privacy from others, as he does not want others to see him in his private moments.
+Privacy is not restricted to just information, as even an individual, when he is involved in private acts of bathing, etc. requires privacy from others, as he does not want others to see him in his private moments.
 In medical and legal professions, clients decide who, when and where to share their private information, and how much.

 Patients and clients disclose private information to their doctors or lawyers in a relationship of trust, and they want their privacy to be protected; in the sense, that the confidential information is not leaked to others.
 With technology pervading every aspect of our lives, it has become a serious concern to maintain privacy and confidentiality of information about people.
 Taking a simple example, we can understand the difference between privacy and confidentiality.
 A client accused of a crime tells his lawyer facts about himself that are private and expects the lawyer to maintain confidentiality of this information, while fighting his case.